LMol-4/Lichess-Discord-Status/README.md

 * **Profile Link:** Includes a button on your Discord status linking directly to your Lichess profile.
 * **Spectate Button:** If you are in a game, a button appears allowing others to spectate your current match.

-## Technologies Used

-* **pypresence:** A Python library used to update Discord's Rich Presence information.
-* **Custom Lichess Class:** A custom-built Python class to interact with the Lichess API to fetch your status.

 ## Installation

-1. Clone this repository or download the source code.
-2. Navigate to the project directory in your terminal or command prompt.
-3. Install the required Python libraries using pip:

     ```bash
     pip install -r requirements.txt
     ```
 ## Configuration

-1. Locate the `config.json` file in the project directory.
-2. Edit `config.json` and replace `"yourLichessUsername"` with your actual Lichess username:
+1. Edit `config.json` and replace `"yourLichessUsername"` with your actual Lichess username:

     ```json
     {